Aliali3392/sports-warehouse-website/README.md

 Flat and responsive website, designed and coded by [Charles Chen](https://github.com/char1eschen).

 Sports Warehouse project is an attempt to provide the advantages of online shopping to customers of a real shop.
-It helps buying the products in the shop anywhere through internet by using a webser.
+It helps buying the products in the shop anywhere through internet by using a web browser(desktop/mobile).
 Sports Warehouse has achieved most of online shopping website features, such as featured items display, items searching, shopping cart and checkout.

 This project was developed with HTML5, CSS, jQuery, PHP and MySQL.